 Development and causes

-But this is not only a result of unpleasant noise; it could also be that listening to your favorite music too loud or going to one rock concert to many without ear protection can cause this.
+But this is not only a result of unpleasant noise; it could also be that listening to your favorite music too loud or going to one rock concert too many without ear protection can cause this.
 That is also one of the reasons why there is an increasing number of young people with bad hearing.
 You can actively protect your hearing from loud sounds by using ear muffs or in-ear protection when you find yourself in a noisy surrounding.
-Always mind that all sounds in to loud volumes can seriously harm your ability to hear clear.

 Symptoms of high-frequency hearing loss